Senators concerned about competition if T-Mobile’s deal for Sprint goes through

-WASHINGTON –– T-Mobile US’s proposed purchase of wireless rival Sprint came under scrutiny Wednesday by U.S. senators who acknowledged possible benefits –– like next-generation service –– but also emphasized the need for competition among mobile phone-service providers.
+WASHINGTON —— T-Mobile US’ proposed purchase of wireless rival Sprint came under scrutiny Wednesday by U.S. senators who acknowledged possible benefits — like next-generation service — but also emphasized the need for competition among mobile phone-service providers.

-Top executives from both companies said the merger would give the combined company an edge in the race to offer a fifth generation network, known as 5G.
+Top executives from both companies said the merger would give the combined company an edge in the race to offer a fifth-generation network, known as 5G.
 They appeared at a hearing Wednesday before the Senate Judiciary Committee’s antitrust subcommittee.

 Sen. Amy Klobuchar, D-Minn., said she’s concerned about a deal that would cut the number of nationwide mobile providers from four to three and has the potential to raise prices.